3mph4515/gradle-hockeyapp-plugin/README.md

 * `teams`: Optional: restrict download to comma-separated list of team IDs; example teams 123, 213 with 123,213 being database ids of your teams
 * `users`: Optional: restrict download to comma-separated list of user IDs; example: users=1224,5678 with 1224 and 5678 being the database IDs of your users
+* `teamId`: Optional: add specific team or list of teams to project.
+IDs(comma-separated); example: teamId=1224,5678 with 1224 and 5678 being the database IDs of your teams
+* `restoreAllowed`: Optional: Allow to download any version of app.
+(By default only last app version is downloadable).
+* `ownerId`: Optional: Set owner to the application.
+Should be ID of organization.
 * `variantToApiToken`: Optional: `[variantName: "YOURHOCKEYAPITOKEN", variantName2: "YOUROTHERHOCKEYAPITOKEN"]` map between your variants and api tokens
 * `variantToApplicationId`:  Optional (Android): `[variantName: "hockeyAppAppId", variantName2: "hockeyAppAppId2"]` map between your variants and HockeyApp application IDs
 * `variantToMandatory`: Optional: `[variantName: "0", variantName2: "1"]` map between your variants and mandatory